lupuleasa-core/Runeplus/README.md

 1. High quality - Only plugins that "should be default in Runelite" based on votes and discussion
 2. Ease of installation - Anyone playing on Runelite can quickly import this profile
 3. New player friendly - Only plugins that would not confuse a new player, and be helpful down the road
-4. Non-intrusive - These addons should never be in your way or annoy you
+4. Non-intrusive - These plugins should never be in your way or annoy you
-5. Aesthetically pleasing - These addons shouldn't mess with the aesthetic design of the game
+5. Aesthetically pleasing - These plugins shouldn't mess with the aesthetic design of the game
-6. Old school feeling - Included addons don't modify the game away from the original osrs design
+6. Old school feeling - Included plugins don't modify the game away from the original osrs design
 7. Security - Only official plugins that are already on the official Runelite plugin hub will be installed
-8. Pre configured defaults - All addons also have key configuration tweaks so you don't have to do them
+8. Pre configured defaults - All plugins also have key configuration tweaks so you don't have to do them
 9. Community driven - People can contribute to Runeplus and suggest additions, removals and tweaks
-10. Always up to date - The best up to date addons included
+10. Always up to date - The best up to date plugins included

 ---